Automatic Email Processor - process emails automatically

 as PDF file (optionally the attachments and email embedded)

-as HTML file or MHT file
+as HTML file

 as TXT file